k-song14/k-song14.github.io/_posts/2022-08-17-UCGHI-Summary.md

 We will be using the enroll dataframe as well as the demographics dataframe to calculate the proportions.

 ***Note***: *the enroll dataframe has enrollment data from all the UCs except UC Hastings, and it does not have the enrollment data from Charles Drew.
-Therefore, we'll just be looking at these UCs.*
+Therefore, we'll just be looking at these UCs.
+However, since the average student population at UC Hastings and Charles Drew University is less than 1000, they would likely have the largest proportions.*

 ```python